Tropical Storm Henri (2003): Florida, Bahamas, and Bermuda

 During its passage through Florida, Henri resulted in two injuries.
 In Lee County, lightning from a feeder band injured a man.
 In Pinellas Park, a driver hydroplaned and crashed along Interstate 275.
 A tornado was observed on September 5 near Zoo Miami, and was rated an F0 on the Fujita scale.
 Along Florida's west coast, wind gusts reached 29 mph in several locations during Henri's passage.
 The tropical depression also produced higher surf, along with tides 1 ft above normal.
 However, Henri's most significant effects in the state were from its heavy rainfall.
-The region was already experiencing above-normal rainfall since August, and Henri dropped additional precipitation across the state.
 Three locations observed rainfall totals of over 7 in, with a statewide peak of 9.09 in in Hialeah in the southeast portion of the state.
 Two locations - Fort Myers and Sarasota–Bradenton International Airport - recorded rainfall records on September 5.
 The rains caused isolated street flooding in the state, which entered some houses in Punta Gorda due to wake from cars driving in the floods.
 Damage was estimated at $120,000.
 In Englewood, floods displaced residents, resulting in the American Red Cross opening up a temporary shelter.
 In Hernando County, a stationary thunderstorm dropped over 5 in of rain in around an hour.
 It caused a rapid flooding of roads, though quickly retreated.
 Damage was minor, due to lack of many homes in the area.

 In the Bahamas, outer rainbands from Henri dropped around 1 in of rain.
 Winds in the archipelago gusted to 32 mph.
 Just days after Hurricane Fabian struck Bermuda, moisture from Henri brought thunderstorms and heavy rainfall and thunderstorms totaling to 2.44 in at the airport.
 This hindered cleanup efforts, though caused no known damage.